 - -ose foods, like sucrose, fructose, maltose

-In a healthy diet, most carbohydrate would come from nutrient-dense foods.
-Nutrient-dense foods and complex carbs like whole grains, fruits, legumes, vegetables, nonfat or low fat milk, and yogurt contain a high volume of vitamins, minerals, fiber, and protein in proportion to their calorie content.
-These micro-ingredients allow glucose to be processed correctly and prevent the development of deficiencies that generate “carb craving.”
+In a healthy diet, most carbohydrates come from nutrient-dense foods.
+Nutrient-dense foods and complex carbs like whole grains, fruits, legumes, vegetables, nonfat or low-fat milk, and yogurt contain a high volume of vitamins, minerals, fiber, and protein in proportion to their calorie content.
+These micro-ingredients process glucose correctly and prevent the deficiencies that generate “carb craving.”
 They also tend to be lower on the glycemic index.

-Low-nutrient foods like candy and regular sodas contain carbohydrate, but lack the other nutrients your cells require for health.
-Because they contain simple sugar or refined grains, they are high on the glycemic index and are more likely to cause the blood sugar to spike.
-They may be eaten in small amounts but nutrient-dense foods like brown rice and broccoli are better for both your health and your blood sugars.
+In contrast, low-nutrient foods like candy and regular sodas contain carbs but lack other nutrients your cells require.
+Foods that contain simple sugars or refined grains are high on the glycemic index and more likely to spike your glucose.
+Small amounts are OK.
+Nutrient-dense foods like brown rice and broccoli are always better for your health and your glucose readings.